 Recognizing an employee’s potential helps build the possibility for new leaders.
 Utilizing current and emerging leaders offers differing perspectives to your council.

 When the clock strikes four in the CPG office on most Fridays, a treasured cart is pushed around the office.
 What’s in this cart, you may ask?
 Beer, of course.

 A beloved practice (even if it is an agency cliche) like this drives company culture, specifically employee engagement.
-Your Engagement Council can propose initiatives like this to spark office-wide camaraderie.
+Your Engagement Council helps emphasize company culture and can propose initiatives like this to spark office-wide camaraderie.
 Even going as far as recognizing top performers drive engagement.
 Think about it, you spend 40 hours a week at your job and around your coworkers – why wouldn’t you want to enjoy that experience?